fraser-hemp/gradify/README.md

 `-f --file`

-FILE specify a single image file to be used
+FILE (optinal) specify a single image file to be used

 `-d --dir`

-DIR - specify a direcotry to be used
+DIR (optinal) - specify a direcotry to be used.
+If not used (and not -f), current dir will be used.
+Only files with "jpg" extension will be used.

 Other important notes:
 There are constants you can tweak which will later be flags (Black/White sensitivity, image resolution, uniformness of colors) although generally the default vals are generally best.